UniNilsBrehm/Ca_Event_Viewer/README.md

 |------------|------------|----------|------------|
 | 22.04.2023 | 19.04.2023 | abc:Gal4 | Ca-Imaging |

-## Compute Noise Statistics
-Via "File-->Compute Noise Statistics" you can export some statistics of the Noise in your data to a .csv file.
-It will look at all data values that are smaller than the 5th percentile and returns the mean and the standard deviation of it.

 ## Analysing Events
 By pressing the "Alt" ("command") Key you can enter the "event analyzer mode".